55TH RESCUE SQUADRON MISSION SPOTLIGHT|

 The 55th Air Rescue Squadron initially constituted on 17 October 1952 flying out of Greenland.
 The squadron eventually moved to Bermuda in 1960 supporting manned spaceflight recovery.
-In 1966 the squadron was redesignated as the 55th Aerospace Rescue and Recovery Squadron and moved to Eglin AFB in 1970.
-In March 1988, the squadron was again redesignated as 55th Special Operations Squadron and eventually moved to Hurlburt Field in 1993.
-The squadron was briefly deactivated in 1999 following actions in Serbia, but was once again reactivated on 14 March 2003 and redesignated as the 55th Rescue Squadron here at Davis-Monthan.
+In 1966 the squadron was re-designated as the 55th Aerospace Rescue and Recovery Squadron and moved to Eglin AFB in 1970.
+In March 1988, the squadron was again re-designated as 55th Special Operations Squadron and eventually moved to Hurlburt Field in 1993.
+The squadron was briefly deactivated in 1999 following actions in Serbia, but was once again reactivated on 14 March 2003 and re-designated as the 55th Rescue Squadron assigned to the 23rd Wing, but a tenant unit at Davis-Monthan AFB.

-Mission (Mission Statement): Rapidly deploys highly survivable Combat Search and Rescue (CSAR) forces to theater commanders.
+Rapidly deploy highly survivable Combat Search and Rescue (CSAR) forces to theater commanders.
 Employs HH-60G and Pararescue forces in hostile threat environments during day, night, and marginal weather conditions.
 Conducts military operations other than war including disaster relief, counter drug operations, and non-combatant or medical evacuation.
-Provides close-air support to assigned Pararecue and ground forces.
+Provides close-air support to assigned Pararescue and ground forces.

 The Personnel Recovery (PR) Vertical Lift force of choice, across the full spectrum of PR operations in support of Joint, Combined Service and Interagency operations.